Hi! I am Liz and I am 49 years old. I was diagnosed with Bipolar I Disorder in 2003 - something that was a huge shock to myself and my family.

 Life was never to be the same again, so when I do my talks it is great to explain in depth just exactly what I went through.

-I have suffered mainly from manic psychotic episodes that on average have occurred once a year since my diagnosis.
+I have experienced mainly manic psychotic episodes that on average have occurred once a year since my diagnosis.
 Each episode has seemed to be more bizarre than the last, from believing I was Jesus's sister with all my disciples ready to change the world, to telling my brother in law I could stop a train and that I would show him!

 It all sounds funny but there were also some very frightening experiences, like when I thought evil spirits were trying to get me.
 I was terrified, and so were the people around me as they felt helpless.